What Is CBAM?

 - 2027–2034: CBAM scope expected to expand.
 Review of additional sectors including textiles is scheduled under the regulation.

-The most effective preparation is to have a verified carbon report ready before your buyer's next data request deadline.
+The most effective preparation is to have a verified carbon report ready before your buyer's next CSRD Scope 3 data request deadline.
 Here's what to do:

-- Calculate your Scope 1 & 2 emissions — at minimum, your factory's direct energy and electricity emissions in tCO₂e and per tonne of product
+- Calculate your Scope 1 & 2 emissions — at minimum, your factory's direct energy and electricity emissions in tCO₂e and per kg of product

 - Get verification evidence — collect your utility bills, fuel purchase records, and production data

-- Generate a GHG Protocol-aligned report — structured to international standards, with emission factor citations your buyer's auditors can verify
+- Generate a GHG Protocol-aligned report — structured to ISO 14064-1, with emission factor citations your buyer's auditors can verify

 - Share the report proactively — don't wait for your buyer to ask.
-Sending a verified carbon report without being asked positions you as a premium, compliance-ready supplier
+Sending a verified carbon report ahead of their next CSRD data window positions you as a higher-tier supplier

 Summary: Key Facts About CBAM for Textile Exporters

-- Full CBAM financial obligations began January 2026 for currently covered sectors
+- Full CBAM financial obligations began January 2026 for those Phase 1 sectors only